Home Join Us

 ABOUT

 The SANP Mentorship Program was developed by the SANP Mentorship Executive to provide support and valuable advice to new Nurse Practitioners (NPs) at a critical point in their careers.
-The SANP completed a pilot project for the 2022-2023 year, with its official launch in 2023-2024.
+The mentorship program was launched in 2022-2023 year and is going into its third year.
 Mentors share their experiential knowledge to assist mentees in their transition from graduate studies to their new clinical role.
-This experience may include guidance and advice on career transition, clinical resources, procedural skills, and work-life balance.
-Mentorship goals are set by the mentee, and each mentor/mentee relationship will set their own parameters.
+The experience may include guidance and advice on career transition, clinical resources, procedural skills and work life balance.
+Mentorship goals are set by the mentee, and each mentor/mentee relationship will set its own parameters.

-When matched with the mentor, mentees are strongly encouraged to take the lead in the relationship to ensure that they are making the most of the experience.
-When matched, both parties meet on a regular basis and have contact through email, phone or in-person meetings.
-The duration of the mentor/mentee relationship is from October to May, but can continue after the program has concluded if desired by both parties.
+When matched with the mentor, mentees are strongly encourage to take the lead in the relationship to ensure that they are making the most of the experience.
+When matched, both parties meet on a regular basis and have contact through email, phone or in person meetings.
+The duration of the mentor/mentee relationship is from November to May but may continue after the program has concluded if desired buy both parties.
 The program is NOT an employment program, and the mentor/mentee relationship is considered to be voluntary.

 ELIGIBILITY CRITERIA